blacklightpy/vaultofknowledge/🗺️ World Exploration/Food and Drinks/Coffee.md

 - Moka Pot (Italian, higher pressure than drip coffee)

 > [!NOTE]
-> Most countries either heat, filter or percolate, but in India we heat, then filter and then percolate for uniformly distributing the taste.
+> Most countries either pour hot water over filter or percolate, but in India we add coffee to hot water, then filter and then percolate for uniformly distributing the taste.
 ### Grinder
 - Blade Grinder
 - Burr Grinder (Gets consistent grind)